First Floor

 17 January — 14 February 2026

 E.E.
-Vonna-Michell, in collaboration with Henri Chopin
+Vonna-Michell and Henri Chopin

-To Ray the Rays, 1986-1987 (film still)
+To Ray the Rays, 1985 (film still)

-16mm film transferred to video, sound, colour; 7 min 55 secs.
+16mm film transferred to 4K video, sound, colour; 8 min 20 secs.

 Courtesy Jan Mot, Brussels